BackpackGearTest

 TEST LOCATIONS AND FIELD CONDITIONS:

 Summary: For those who like to skip to the end of the book, here is the short version of my Field Report.
 I'm very impressed with this light weight, very packable tent.
 I love the ergonomic design and all the storage space.
 Despite all the use, there are no signs of wear or tear to date.
 It pitches tight as a drum.
-As Big Sky warned, the Mirage does tend to leak after a few nights of steady rain and due to its light weight, it also is a bit difficult to pitch in a strong wind.
+Big Sky states that the Mirage should not be used in areas with high humidity.
+In my experience, after three nights of fairly steady rain with increased humidity, there was a significant build-up of moisture inside the Mirage despite open vents and pitching the tent so as to take advantage of the prevailing wind.
+Additionally, due to its light weight, it is also a bit difficult to pitch in a strong wind.

 During the field testing period, I used the Mirage on four separate outings for a total of seven (7) nights.